 As we shared in our story, my husband, Scott, started working out and eating clean before me.
 I told Scott that I wanted to be FIT…I did NOT want to be skinny, so he created a workout routine and meal plan for me.
 I was very excited and decided that I was going to give it my all.
 I shared my goals with Scott and told him that I was not going to have any “cheats” during those three months.
 I really wanted to see how my body could change.
 Those three months changed my life.
 I was hooked!
 I am a firm believer that it only takes three months to really change your body!
-I have been eating clean and working out consistently for over a year now!

 When I decided to start eating clean it was like a switch was flipped instantly.
 I just decided to do it one day and I haven’t looked back since.
 I basically just got sick and tired of being sick and tired.
 Once I decided to change I went through our pantry, refrigerator, and freezer and threw away everything that was not healthy.
 Once I started seeing the changes (my clothes were too big and my body was toning up) and feeling the difference (I was getting stronger and had a lot more energy) it kept me moving forward.